 Grade inflation's most damaging mechanism is not the false signal it sends.
 It is that it replaces a true signal and stops families from acting on accurate information.

-A 2026 working paper from the Becker Friedman Institute by Derek Rury and Ariel Kalil studied more than 23,000 educational investment decisions from over 2,000 parents and found they place significantly more weight on grades than standardized test scores.
+A 2026 working paper from the Becker Friedman Institute found parents place more weight on grades than standardized test scores.
 When grades are high but test scores are low, parents do not invest in additional support.
-The high grade crowds out the response the low test score would have otherwise triggered.

 The Real Costs: Students, Employers, and Long-Term Earnings